Connect with us

 Wales and Lions legend Shane Williams wrote in his column: “The 12 full-time pros and 15 others on retainers should help to dramatically change the game in Wales.
 While it is an important step for the players themselves, it is also a statement of intent for the women’s game as a whole and will provide future generations with something tangible to aim at.”

 The retainer contracted players will train alongside the 12 full-time players between one and three days a week.
-Over the coming weeks, up to six more players be added on retainer contracts.
+Over the coming weeks, up to six more players may be added on retainer contracts.

 The Wales Women retainer contracted players are:

 Wales Women head coach Ioan Cunningham said: “These players are a vital addition to our performance programme.
-Some of them were very close to being offered full-time contracts, and all made a huge contribution to our campaign, both on the pitch and in the training environment so are all deserving of this chance.
+Some of them were very close to being offered full-time contracts, and all made a huge contribution to our autumn campaign, both on the pitch and in the training environment so are all deserving of this chance.

 “Ultimately, the retainer contracts provide an opportunity to have more contact time with more players which will be a huge positive.
 It gives the players the ability to learn more about the game, to complete more training sessions, improve their strength and fitness along with other areas that will contribute towards the team’s performance.